wiledal/mikrom/readme.md

 ### Usage
 #### Basic initiation
-Mikrom 3 follows the same pattern as [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Custom_Elements/Custom_Elements_with_Classes), but uses selectors rather than limiting the registration to tag-names.
+Mikrom 4.x follows the same pattern as [Custom Elements v1](https://developers.google.com/web/fundamentals/getting-started/primers/customelements), but uses selectors rather than limiting the registration to tag-names.

+> Note: Mikrom does not fire element constructors, only lifecycle callbacks are usable

 ```html
 <div class="special-button" data-some-attribute="I am an attribute">